jupyter-widgets/tutorial/README.md

 *We will spend a few minutes at the beginning of the tutorial pointing out some of the features of JupyterLab from the perspective of people already familiar with Jupyter notebooks.*

-There are download instructions below for installation using pip, which should work with any Python distribution.
+There are also download instructions below for installation using pip, which should work with any Python distribution.

+## Download this repository

+You can do this with either `git clone https://github.com/jupyter-widgets/tutorial.git` at the command line or by downloading this repostiory as a [Zip file](https://github.com/jupyter-widgets/tutorial/archive/master.zip).

 ## conda installation instructions